npd15393/ResumeMiner/README.md

 # Resume Miner

-A script to rate a Resume for a given company.

-## cortical.io
+## Overview

 Welcome to Resume Miner source code page.
+This is a script to rate a Resume for a given company.

-Release Version: 0.2
+Release Version: 0.3

 This page contains
 <UL>